 - If one places out of ASL: Level I, taking ASL: Level II through ASL: Level V.

 We want all our students to start learning American Sign Language at Level One, even if there is preexisting exposure to ASL and the Deaf Community.
 With our Universal System of teaching ASL, it is vital every student is able to fairly and cohesively advance, level-by-level, in our program of study.
 If you believe your preexisting fluency in ASL is extraordinary, and if you are familiar enough with the NYU method of teaching to start at Level 2, contact the Program Coordinator for more information.
-Please be aware the historic success rate for students petitioning the American Sign Language program to begin at Level 2 is fewer than 1%.
-Smooth signing, comprehensive grammar skill, and receptive understanding are paramount.
-The ASL Minor at NYU requires Levels 1-4 or Levels 2-5; it is not possible to begin your ASL Minor at a level higher than ASL 2, and still be eligible to complete the minor for transcript credit.
+The ASL Minor at NYU requires Levels 1-4 or Levels 2-5; it is not possible to begin your ASL Minor at a level higher than ASL 2* and still be eligible to complete the minor for transcript credit.
 There are no exceptions to this policy.
 You must be on campus, and in our classrooms, to earn the ASL Minor.